FuelLabs/fuel-indexer/docs/src/reference-guide/components/graphql/directives.md

 In this example, a single `BTREE INDEX` constraint will be created on the `book` table's `name` column, which allows for faster lookups on that field.

 > Important: At the moment, index constraint support is limited to `BTREE` in Postgres with `ON DELETE`, and `ON UPDATE` actions not being supported.
-Note that `@indexed` directives are also available using SQLite.
-Finally, multi-column indices are _not_ supported at this time.

 ## `@unique`